smay1613/taglib-extended-video-support/README.md

 (and not use slow gstreamer or another metadata extraction library for consistency).
 Also, this repository follows the taglib codestyle, but it doesn't implement all features, only that are needed by Clarion components.
+Please note, many things was derived from taglib-csharp implementation (https://github.com/mono/taglib-sharp), so in case of any issues, please check changes in that repo.
-Implemented formats: mp4 video, avi, mkv, mpeg-1, mpeg-2, wmv
+Implemented formats: mp4 video, avi, mkv, mpeg-1, mpeg-2, wmv.